| |

 A crisp, sweet almond biscotti made with an authentic recipe for a traditional delicious biscotti.

-• These biscotti’s have a long shelf life-up to 3 weeks.
+• A classic Italian cookie with a long shelf life have up to 3 weeks.

-• This recipe is versatile making it simple to add dried fruit, mini chocolate chips, or great for drizzling with melted chocolate.
+• A versatile recipe making it simple to add dried fruit, mini chocolate chips, or great for drizzling with melted chocolate.

 What is Biscotti?